Ya'akov Yosef: Early life

 Ya'akov Yosef (Jacob Joseph) was born in Jerusalem towards the end of the Mandate era, the second child (oldest son) of Ovadia Yosef, a prominent rabbi.
 He was educated in the Porat Yosef and Kol Torah yeshivas in Bayit VeGan.
 He was later certified as a rabbi at the Rav Kook Institute.

-Career
+Political career

 In the early 1980s, Yosef became a member of the new Shas party founded by his father, and represented it on Jerusalem city council between 1983 and 1984.
-In 1984, he was elected to the Knesset on the Shas list, and sat on the Constitution, Law and Justice Committee, the Education and Culture Committee and the Parliamentary Inquiry Committee for Traffic Accidents, until losing his seat in the 1988 elections.
-He later drifted away from his father's positions.
-In 2004, his father overruled one of Yosef's Halakhic rulings, which forbade soldiers from eating food provided by the army, condemning it as "inciteful."
+In 1984, he was elected to the Knesset on the Shas list, and sat on the Constitution, Law and Justice Committee, the Education and Culture Committee and the Parliamentary Inquiry Committee for Traffic Accidents, until he was removed from the Shas electoral list for the 1988 elections, at his father's behest.
+He later dissented from his father's political positions, especially as relates to peace negotiations with Palestinians.

+In 2008, he said that Shas had "lost its moral right to exist" because of its participation in governments that engaged in these negotiations.
+Yosef was detained by police under suspicion of incitement to violence and racism, after he wrote an approbation for a book that justifies the killing of non-Jews.